Since v17.0.0,v16.12.0 - Check

 Also message.httpVersionMajor

-is the first integer
+is the first

-is the second.
+is the

 Optional